GLOBAL SUZUKI

 • 6.
 Implementation of information security measures

-We shall implement organizational, technical, physical, and personnel security measures to prevent damages such as information leaks or alteration.
+We shall implement organizational, technical, physical, and personnel security measures to prevent damage such as information leaks or alterations.

 • 7.
 Implementation of education